yousofo/welink-task/README.md

 ---

 ## business notes
-- employee accounts must initialy setup the gate inorder for users to use it
+- employee accounts must initially setup the gate inorder for users to use it

 ---